hfarooqui/knowledge_base/docs/aws_storage.md

 - 99.99999999999% (11 9's) durability (cannot lose file)
 - Tiered storage
  - **S3 Standard**: 99.99% availability, 99.99999999999% durability, stored reduntantly across multiple devices in multiple facilities, designed to sustain loss of 2 facilities concurrently.
 No retrival fee but most expsnsive.
   - **S3 IA** (Infrequently accessed): For data that is accessed less frequently but require rapid access when needed.
-Cheaper compared to "S3 Standard" but you are charged a retrival fee
+Cheaper compared to "S3 Standard" but you are charged a retrival fee.
+(Also referred as Reduced Redundancy Storage [RRS])
   - **S3 One Zone IA**: Data stored only in one AZ.
 Cheaper than above tow tiers
   - **Glacier**: Cheapest but used for data archival only.
 Expedidated, Standard or Bulk.
 Standard retrival takes around 3-5 hours
 ![S3_Tiers](https://s3.amazonaws.com/hfcontents/kbimages/S3_Tiers.png "S3_Tiers")